tjdett/aorra-eresearch-2013/slides.md

 <aside class="notes" data-markdown="">
  - Name
- - Software engineer at UQ working on the AORRA project.
+ - Software engineer at UQ eResearch Lab working on the AORRA project.

 The goal of the AORRA project: "improve the delivery of annual reports relating to the health of the Great Barrier Reef".

-automating repetitive manual steps -> reduce delays and improve quality
+automating repetitive manual steps → reduce delays and improve the quality
 </aside>
 </section>